khanalg44/structure_optimization/README.md

 # How to Run this code

-##      1. struct file with original lattice constants with name a0c0.struct
+* struct file with original lattice constants with name a0c0.struct
-##      2. a0c0.inM file for the relaxation of the internal parameter
+* a0c0.inM file for the relaxation of the internal parameter
-##      3. Of course this script optimize.sh
+* Of course this script optimize.sh
-##      4. If you are submitting to cluster then a submit script
-##         where the path to Wien2k executible is defined.
+* If you are submitting to cluster then you need a submit script in which the path to Wien2k executible is defined.

 # TO DO LIST FOR THIS SCRIPT
 1. Check the length of a_new and c_new and find if it's equal to original a and c